turkayaltuntas10/weather-app/README.md

 How it works:

+1:enter a city name

-Enter a city name, The python script find the coordinates of the city and it fetches the current weather, wind speed and weather code for the city.
+2:The python script find the coordinates of the city and it fetches the current weather, wind speed and weather code for the city.

 To run it:

-Go to terminal and write "pip install requests" run "python weather.py"
+1:Go to terminal and write "pip install requests"

+2:run "python weather.py"